How to Install Outdoor Tile

 When to Install Outdoor Tile

-It's recommended to install outdoor tile when the outside temperature is between 50°F and 100°F. Colder temperatures will increase the cure time and compromise the strength of the mortar and grout holding the tiles in place.
+It's recommended to install outdoor tile when the outside temperature is between 50 and 100 degrees Fahrenheit.
+Colder temperatures will increase the cure time and compromise the strength of the mortar and grout holding the tiles in place.
 Higher temperatures can cause the mortar and grout to cure too quickly, resulting in a poor bond.

 Equipment / Tools